 Built-Up Roof (BUR)

 This type of roof is made of alternating layers of bitumen and reinforcing fabrics.
 BUR roofing can last up to 20 years with proper maintenance.
+Materials and installation methods have improved in recent years.

 Spray Polyurethane Foam Roof